-Unlike previous years, the Written Ability Test (WAT) was integrated along with the paper; and the essays were to be written online.
+Like previous year, the Written Ability Test (WAT) was integrated along with the paper; and the essays were to be written online.
 The candidate had to choose between the two topics given; and write an essay on any one of them.
 The time allowed to complete the WAT exercise was 30 minutes.

 |Section||No. Of Questions||Good Score|

-Like 2019, this section had questions predominantly from Analytical Reasoning (6-7 questions out of 15).
-The questions asked were easy across all the three days during which the exam was conducted; and the section could have been attempted in about 15-16 minutes.
+Like previous years, this section had questions predominantly from Analytical Reasoning.
+The questions asked were easy across all the three days during which the exam was conducted; and the section could have been attempted in about 10-12 minutes.
 The topic-wise breakup varied from day to day.
 Visual Reasoning-based questions were also asked in the section.
-A score of 11-12 can be considered a good one.
+A score of 9-10 can be considered a good one.

-This section for SLAT 2020 can be rated as easy.
-On all the three days, there were 3-4 questions based on Legal Knowledge.
-Half the questions on Legal Reasoning were without principles; but one did not find it to be a problem, as the situations given were easy to understand and solve.
-Like every year, quite a few reasoning-based questions were from the law of contracts; covering topics like proposal, acceptance, ability of an unsound mind person to form a contract, etc. A score of 12-13 can be considered a good one in this section.
+This section for SLAT 2021 can be rated as moderately difficult.
+On all the three days, there were 3-4 questions based on situation exercise (without any principle), but one did not find it to be a problem, as the situations given were easy to understand and solve.
+Like every year, quite a few reasoning-based questions were from the law of contracts; covering topics like proposal, acceptance, ability of an unsound mind person to form a contract, etc. A score of 9-10 can be considered a good one in this section.

-This section consisted of various question types, such as series (missing terms), family tree, calendars, etc. As usual, the section had 5-6 questions from arithmetic; and thus, the students found the section to be quite easy.
-Questions on math were based on simple & compound interest, percentages, averages, etc. A score of 12-13 was easily manageable.
+This section consisted of various question types, such as series (missing terms), family tree, odd one out, etc. As usual, the section had 5-6 questions from arithmetic except on 11 July slot; and thus, the students found the section to be quite doable.
+Questions on math were based on percentages, profit, loss and discount, etc. A score of 9-10 was easily manageable.

 The passages were from a variety of topics.
 The length of the passages was average; and most of the questions were direct that could be answered easily with reference to the passage.
-The source of the passage was also provided at the end.
 Even the vocabulary-based questions were contextual.
 The students did not face any difficulty in this section, as the overall level of questions was easy.
-A score of 12-13 can be considered a good one.
+A score of 9-10 can be considered a good one.

 Based on the paper, the predicted cut-offs for the Symbiosis Law Schools are likely to be: